Francisco de Araujo

+Biography

-He was born at Verin, Galicia, Spain.
+Francisco de Araujo was born at Verin, Galicia, Spain.
 In 1601, he entered the Dominican Order at Salamanca.
 He taught theology (1616–17) in the convent of St. Paul at Burgos, and in the latter year was made assistant to Peter of Herrera, the principal professor of theology at Salamanca.
 Six years later he succeeded to the chair, and held it until 1648, when he was appointed Bishop of Segovia.
 In 1656 he resigned his Episcopal see, and retired to the convent of his order at Madrid, where he died.